apolotsk/cudnn-cross-correlation/README.md

   For example, a single (output depth is 1) RGB (input depth is 3, but all 3 are the same) [edge detection filter][Kernel].

   ![Filter](./.README.md/filter.svg)
-- Cross-correlates the input tensor and the filter and output a tensor with shape [batch size, output depth, output tensor height, output tensor width].
+- Cross-correlates the input tensor and the filter, and outputs a tensor with shape [batch size, output depth, output tensor height, output tensor width].

   ![Ouput tensor](./.README.md/output.png)
 - Consts of [partial cudart C++ abstraction](./cudart), [partial cuDNN C++ abstraction](./cuDNN), [high-level abstraction for cross-correlation](./CrossCorrelation), an [example](./Example) and [speed measurement](./MeasureSpeed).